msorair/nvim-config/Language.md

 }
 ```

-treesitter **kdl, bash, json and hyprlang** will be installed.
+Treesitter **kdl, bash, json and hyprlang** will be installed.
-and prettier will be set as json's formatter.
+And prettier will be set as json's formatter.

 Easy to understand, right?